craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 Trails lead from the Reserve throughout the Cordon, connecting the dispirit settlements into one grander area.

 #### The Depot (1/rr)
 The largest and most-well protected area within the Cordon, the Depot is a warehouse used by the WFM as storage for their resources and equipment that is exclusively for WFM members only.
-It is located east of [[#The Reserve]], and west of [[#The Hunting Slots]].
+It is located east of [[#The Reserve (1/rr)]], and west of [[#The Hunting Slots (2/rr)]].

 #### The Hunting Slots (2/rr)
-The Hunting Slots are directly east of [[#The Depot]].
+The Hunting Slots are directly east of [[#The Depot (1/rr)]].
 The WFM have a secure perimeter around this area, and have used the area as a "killzone" against the natural dangers and other factions within the Old.

 The name "Hunting Slots" was given to this area of their perimeter due to the number of natural mutant threats that attempt to breach the Cordon from the east.
 Much of the food supply the WFM eat comes from these mutants.

 #### The Barracks (1/rr)
 The sparse activity within the Reserve continues south into the Barracks.
-This area stands in stark contrast to [[#The Recreations Camp]] for it's somber air.
+This area stands in stark contrast to [[#The Recreations Camp (1/rr)]] for it's somber air.
 Made of bare walls surely reinforced by layers of metal and mortar, the Barracks are used exclusively for sleep and the storage of personal accoutrement.

 #### The Training Grounds (1/rr)
-South of [[#The Depot]] and East of [[#The Barracks]], the Training Grounds is an area filled with obstacles, shooting ranges, and combat simulations to hone and test the skills of both new recruits and veterans.
+South of [[#The Depot (1/rr)]] and East of [[#The Barracks (1/rr)]], the Training Grounds is an area filled with obstacles, shooting ranges, and combat simulations to hone and test the skills of both new recruits and veterans.

 #### The Forward Post (2/rr)
 South-east of [[#The Depot (1/rr)]], a single rusting metal watch-tower serves as lookout for the surrounding tents and reinforced ruins.
 The soldiers stationed here know that they are the first line of defense against anything that Minyostalma will throw at them.